How To Put On A Fall Protection Harness The Right Way

-Consequently, falls are the leading cause of death in the construction industry, taking the lives of more than 359

-    construction workers in 2014.
-Personal fall arrest systems - body harnesses, lanyards, and connectors—are one method of

-    protecting workers from injury and death by falls.
+Consequently, falls are the leading cause of death in the construction industry, taking the lives of more than 401 construction workers in 2019.
+Personal fall arrest systems—safety harnesses, self-retracting lanyards, and connectors—are a way of protecting workers from serious injury and death by falls.

 Fall arrest systems aren’t foolproof, however.
-Faulty or misused fall harnesses can be just as dangerous as no fall

-    protection at all.
-But knowing what to look for when inspecting a fall arrest system, and how to properly strap on a

-    harness, can save your life.
-Here are steps for inspecting and putting on fall arrest harnesses so that you stay safe

-    while working at heights.
+Faulty or misused fall protection harnesses can be just as dangerous as having no fall protection at all.
+Knowing what to look for when inspecting a fall arrest system, and how to properly strap on a harness, can save your life.
+Here are steps for inspecting and putting on personal fall arrest harnesses so that you stay safe while working at heights.

 How to Inspect a Harness Before Using It

-    - Pick up the harness by its D-ring in the back.
+- Pick up the harness by its back D-ring.

 - Make sure the buckles are unfastened.

-    - Check the metal strap fasteners and d-ring to make sure they aren’t cracked or deformed.
+- Check the metal strap fasteners and side and back d-rings to make sure they aren’t cracked or deformed.

-    - Make sure buckle tongues are firmly attached and not bent.
+- Make sure tongue buckles are firmly attached and not bent.

 How to Put on a Fall Arrest Harness

 It seems like an easy procedure but putting on a harness correctly can mean the difference between life and death.
 Knowing how to put a fall arrest harness on correctly is vital.

 As listed above, the first step is to look for wear and tear on your safety harness.
 Ensure that all of the webbings are in good shape and that none of the hardware is broken, cracked, or bent.
 It's easier to do this without your harness on.